-As expected, under this scenario, returns dramatically increase by selling during an inverted yield curve, thus confirming our thoughts that risk levels are elevated following yield curve inversions.
+As expected, under this scenario, returns have historically increased by selling during an inverted yield curve, thus adding evidence to our thoughts that risk levels are elevated following yield curve inversions.

 ONCE AGAIN THIS IS FOR ILLUSTRATIVE PURPOSES ONLY AND DOES NOT ACCOUNT FOR FEES, TRADING COSTS, ETC.